SyedSarafeenaAli/SMS-SpamClassification/README.md

 # THEORY:-

+CLASSIFICATION: Classification in machine learning is a supervised learning technique where a model learns from labeled data to assign new data points to predefined categories or classes.
+It's used for tasks like spam detection or medical diagnosis to predict which category new, unseen data belongs to, based on patterns learned from training data.

+MULTINOMIAL NAIVE BAYES: Multinomial Naive Bayes is one of the variation of Naive Bayes algorithm which is ideal for discrete data and is typically used in text classification problems.
+It models the frequency of words as counts and assumes each feature or word is multinomially distributed.
+MNB is widely used for tasks like classifying documents based on word frequencies like in spam email detection.

+TF-IDF: Term Frequency-Inverse Document Frequency (TF-IDF), is a statistical method used in natural language processing to quantify the importance of a word in a document relative to a collection of documents (a corpus).
+It's calculated by multiplying two components: Term Frequency (TF), which measures how often a word appears in a specific document, and Inverse Document Frequency (IDF), which measures how rare a word is across the entire corpus

 # PROBLEM STATEMENT:-

 The proliferation of unsolicited and fraudulent messages through SMS channels poses a major challenge for mobile communication systems.
 Manual filtering is inefficient and infeasible at scale.
 Therefore, the problem addressed in this project is: